vdweij/json-data-type-to-spark-sql-type-mapper/docs/types.md

 Although not a JSON type, the keyword `const` specifies a constant property's value that the corresponing JSON must exactly match.
 It can contain all sorts of value types, even complex data type, hence converting it to **StringType** is the safest option.

 # In progress
+- Json Array containing multiple types
-Whether a field is required
+- Whether a field is required

 # Unsupported (yet)